 Don’t just remember how it looked.
-Remember how it felt.
+Remember how your story felt.

-Intimate weddings and elopements leave room for the slow moments that seem to freeze time.
+Intimate weddings and elopements leave room for the slow moments that freeze time.

 Time to explore.